static-analysis-engineering/CodeHawk-C/chc/cmdline/c-project/README.md

 [top](#overview)

+#### chc_make_callgraph
+Creates a JSON file in the project directory that contains the edges of the callgraph (to be used to make quick queries about reachability, etc.)
+- positional arguments:
+  - *path*: absolute or relative path to directory that holds the semantics directory, or short-cut name

 #### chc_parse_project
 Creates the semantic artifacts for a c application.
 It first runs
 ```bear make``` to record the actions taken by the Makefile, then